Why stacking 7 tools costs more than an integrated solution

 Direct consequence:

-- Manual double entries: the same information entered into the CRM, then the project management tool, then the invoicing system
+- Double manual data entry: the same information entered in the CRM, then in the project management tool, then in the invoicing system

-- Intermediate spreadsheet files serving as a bridge between two incompatible systems
+- Intermediate spreadsheet files to bridge the gap between two incompatible systems

-- Weekly exports/imports performed manually by an employee who loses 2-3 hours per week on this task
+- Weekly exports/imports carried out manually by an employee who wastes 2-3 hours a week on this task

-The time spent on these “IT plumbing” tasks?
-Easily 5 to 10 hours per week for an average team.
-That’s 250 to 500 hours per year that create absolutely no value for your clients.
+Time spent on these “computer plumbing” tasks?
+Easily 5 to 10 hours a week for an average team.
+That’s 250 to 500 hours a year that create absolutely no value for your customers.

 The cost of training